arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 ### Cancelation

 Al concurrent `fx` continuations are cancelable.
-Users may use the `fxCancelable` function to run `fx` blocks that beside returning a value they return a disposable handler that can interrupt the operation.
+Users may use the `fxCancelable` function to run `fx` blocks that beside returning a value it returns a disposable handler that can interrupt the operation.

 ```kotlin:ank:playground
 import arrow.unsafe